Rathod-Pratik/Rathod-Pratik/README.md

 I enjoy designing backend systems, developing RESTful APIs, working with databases, implementing authentication and authorization, and solving complex backend problems.

-My primary focus is on technologies such as **Laravel, Node.js, Express.js, PHP, TypeScript, SQL, MongoDB, Redis, and .NET**.
+My primary focus is on technologies such as **Laravel, Node.js, Express.js, PHP, TypeScript, SQL, MongoDB, Redis **.

 I enjoy understanding how applications work behind the scenes—from handling requests and business logic to managing databases, caching, background jobs, authentication, payments, and scalable system architecture.